jmbushong/serviceTracker/README.md

 ## Introduction

-The purpose of this web application is to enable service organizations to track and approve student service hours.
-The application was built & designed specifically for a local school's chapter of National Junior Honor Society.
+ServiceTracker is a full stack web application that enables service organizations to track and approve student service hours.

 ### Built with